Fyde0/alt-lexikon/README.md

 ### Debug

-You can run the server with the `NODE_DEBUG` environment variable set to `lexikon` to pring debug messages:
+You can run the server with the `NODE_DEBUG` environment variable set to `lexikon` to print debug messages:
 ```bash
 NODE_DEBUG=lexikon npm run dev
 ```